"Charge una phones": Warri Pikin shares to-do-list to enjoy OBO's wedding online

-Chivido 2024: Warri Pikin Begs Guests on Behalf of Online In-Laws Over OBO’s Wedding, “Said It All”
+Chivido 2024: Warri Pikin Begs Davido’s Wedding Guests on Behalf of Online In-Laws, “Set Ur Cameras”

-- Amind Davido's wedding, Nigerian comedian Real Warri Pikin received massive praise from her countrymen following her recent post
+- Amid Davido's wedding, Nigerian comedian Real Warri Pikin received massive praise from her countrymen following her recent post

 - The countdown hour has started towards the plush marriage ceremony of the singer and his heartthrob Chioma